tannerghosen/PasswordGeneratorAPI/README.md

 For Node.js, open up command prompt and cd to the project folder.
 Then, type node app.js when you're located inside the project folder.<br>
 In either case, it will run by default on localhost on port 3000, though this can be changed in app.js.
 After that, open a web browser and go to localhost:3000.<br>
-The POST commands for the API are as follows:<br>
-password - Generates a password. 'length' (integer) is the required request parameter which determines password length.<br>
-validate - Validates a password against a regex to determine if it's strong or not based on a few criterias. 'password' (string) is the required request parameter which is the password you wish to validate.<br>

 ## API Documentation
-This API expects all requests to be formatted as JSON strings.
+This API expects all requests to be formatted as JSON strings.<br>
 Since this API deals with passwords it's recommended this it's ran on a server using HTTPS.

 ### password